crgalley/romspline/README.md

     import romspline

 romSpline requires NumPy, SciPy, and H5py, which come with most Python distributions.
+For parallelization, which is useful for some of the cross-validation routines, romSpline currently uses the concurrent.futures module.
+If you are using Python 2 and do not have concurrent.futures installed you may install it using pip:

+    pip install futures

+Future versions of romSpline will not use concurrent.futures.

 ### Getting started ###